 Well, you’ll have to visit yourself to find out what!
 I can say that this moment let me know that I was about to experience something special.

-As the bus filled, though, the driver moved the sign designating the “white section” of the bus further back.
+As the bus filled, though, the driver kept moving the sign designating the “white section” of the bus further back.
+Mrs. Rosa Parks moved back.
 Eventually, Mrs. Parks refused to give up her seat and the driver had her arrested.

-The visual display helped me understand that Mrs. Parks didn’t plan to start a revolution.
-She was a quiet, hard-working lady who just wanted to sit after a long day at work.
+The visual display helped me understand that Mrs. Rosa Parks didn’t plan to start a revolution.
+She was a quiet, hard-working wife who just wanted to sit after a long day at work.
 Except for her skin color, she could have been my own grandmother.

 Museum displays explaining these events include windows that overlook both Kelly Ingram Park, where the Crusade took place, and the Sixteenth Street Baptist Church.
 Reading the history and looking out on the sites themselves makes the civil rights movement more tangible than any book ever could.

 At that time, Birmingham was the most segregated city in the entire country.
 Separate for sure.
 Equal, definitely not.